PNeekeetah/DesigningDataIntensiveApplications/Chapter9_part2.md

 - they provide a safety guarantee, BUT they bring a considerable performance overhead
 - cloud services don't implement these
 - Distributed transactions in MySQL are reported to be 10X slower than single node transactions
-- the performance cost is because of the disk forcing for crash reovery adn network round trips
+- the performance cost is because of the disk forcing for crash recovery and network round trips
 - 2 types of distributed transactions
-    1. Databse internal distributed transactions - VoltDb, MySQL Cluster's NDB storage engine have such an internal transaction support. all nodes are running the same db software
+    1. Database internal distributed transactions - VoltDb, MySQL Cluster's NDB storage engine have such an internal transaction support. all nodes are running the same db software
     2. Heterogeneous distributed transactions - participants have different DBs on them

 - Database internal transactions don't have to be compatible with any other system